 Methods alone aren’t enough to shift to a faster pace.
 It’s one thing to deliver once.
 It’s another to create an organisation where this tempo is a habit.
 Participants will also learn how to apply ‘agile’ (and more importantly, agility) and design mindsets beyond digital and service design to create an organisation that works with continuous learning and flow.
 Building on the proven track record of Lean UX, Sense and Respond, and new emerging methods from across the service design discipline, Lean Service Design offers a practical framework and tools for service innovation at a modern pace.

-The day will be filled with a broad mix of lectures, discussions, group work, hands-on activities, and videos.
-We will have a coffee break in the morning and afternoon, as well as lunch on site.
+The two afternoons will be filled with a broad mix of lectures, discussions, group work, hands-on activities, and videos.

 The planned agenda will cover: